 One of last year’s question marks was the defense, which ended up being on the sour end of a number of shootouts, including a 52-42 defeat at the hands of Missouri, 38-24 loss to Penn State, and a 30-20 loss to Ohio State.
 In fact, Indiana was the closest Illinois came to holding a team to single digits, allowing 13 points to the hapless Hoosiers.

-Many critics may be quick to point out the team’s two sack leaders (Brit Miller and Derek Walker – each with 6) have moved on, plus that fact that Illinois only returns five starters on defense, but there are plenty of positives with this young unit.
+Many critics may be quick to point out the team’s two sack leaders (Brit Miller and Derek Walker – each with 6) have moved on.
+Illinois also only returns five starters on defense.
+Yet, there are plenty of positives with this young unit.
 Zook and his staff have beefed up the defense by adding six four-star recruits (according to Rivals.com) over the last two recruiting seasons.
-Included in that mix is talented sophomore DT Corey Liuget, who will look to replace some backfield presence left by Miller and Walker.
+Included in that mix is talented sophomore DT Corey Liuget, who will look to replace the backfield presence left by Miller and Walker.
 FS Donsay Hardeman, a JuCo recruit in 2008, should be in the mix despite missing the spring with a neck injury.

 Early projections have three senior starters on defense (including Hardeman), therefore this is a team that will gain confidence and experience as the season progresses.
 If the pieces fall into place, there’s enough talent present for this Illini defense to frequently get the ball into the hands of the explosive offense.